 We’ve just replaced a benchtop for one client who struck it lucky and bought her Hamilton home at a bargain.
 It was a beautiful 1990’s home with all the bells and whistles.
 “It’s just the benchtop I cannot stand’ she explained over the phone.
 “It would be silly for me to re-do the entire kitchen – it’s still in perfect condition but I know I won’t be able to live with this benchtop.”

-Emily’s home was lovely.
+Fiona’s home was lovely.
 In door out door flow, an open plan, solid kitchen with cream doors… But I had to agree – the bench top had to go!
 It was that classic mottled green and grey Formica.
-Why that mouldy, bottle green colour was so popular in the 90’s, I will never know but one thing was true – a benchtop replacement was in order!
+Why that moldy, bottle green colour was so popular in the 90’s, I will never know but one thing was true – a benchtop replacement was in order!

 “I can’t believe how easy it was.
 It looks like I have a brand new kitchen with no hassle and the difference it has made to my entire living area is unbelievable.
 I love my kitchen now, just love it!”.